 10 Recommendations for Fire Safety / Prevention

 - Plan and practice escape: If fire breaks out in your home, you have to get out fast!
 With your family, plan two ways out of every room.
-Fire escape routes must not include elevators, which might take you right to the fire.
+Fire escape routes must not include elevators which may actually take you right to the fire.
 Choose a meeting place outside where everyone will gather.
 Once you are out, stay out!
 At least twice a year, have the whole family practice the escape plan.

 - Space heaters safety: Keep portable and space heaters at least three feet (one meter) from anything that can burn.
-Never leave heaters on when you leave home or go to bed and keep children and pets well away from them.
+Never leave heaters on when you leave home or go to bed; be sure to keep children and pets well away from them.

-- Smoking increases fire risks: Carelessly discarded cigarettes are the leading cause of fire deaths in the United States.
+- Cigarette smoking increases fire risks: Carelessly discarded cigarettes are the leading cause of fire deaths in the United States.
 Never smoke in bed or when you are drowsy!
-Provide large, deep ashtrays for smokers and put water on butts before discarding them.
+Provide large, deep ashtrays for smokers and put water on cigarette butts before discarding them.
 Before going to bed, check under and around sofa cushions for smoldering cigarettes.

-- Be careful cooking: Never leave cooking unattended.
-Keep cooking areas clear of combustibles and wear short or tight-fitting sleeves when you cook.
+- Be careful while cooking: Never leave cooking products unattended.
+Keep cooking areas clear of combustibles and wear short- or tight-fitting sleeves when you cook.
 Keep the handles of your pots turned inward so the pots can't be knocked or pulled over.
 If grease catches fire, carefully slide a lid over the pan to smother the flames, then turn off the burner.
 Never put foil or other metals in a microwave oven.

 - Matches and lighters are tools: In the hands of a child, matches and lighters are deadly.
-Store them up high where kids can't reach them, preferably in a locked cabinet.
-Teach your children from the start that matches and lighters are tools for adults, not toys for kids.
+Store them up high where kids cannot reach them, preferably in a locked cabinet.
+Teach your children at a young age t that matches and lighters are tools for adults, not toys for kids.
 If children find matches or lighters, they should tell a grown-up immediately.